abusumon/nekotab-app/docs/features/data-entry.rst

 Private URLs
 ------------

 The first method of data entry is using 'private URLs'.
 When this setting is enabled you can create a special URL that is unique to a participant.
 This link contains a number of random characters and is not displayed publicly; it is in effect a secret that only that a specific participant should know.
 Presuming people do not share these links to others, this provides a means to (relatively) securely identify who is submitting what information.
-Because Tabbycat knows which participant has which URL it will only allow them to submit feedback/ballots for debates that they were speakers/adjudicators in.
+Because NekoTab knows which participant has which URL it will only allow them to submit feedback/ballots for debates that they were speakers/adjudicators in.

 .. warning:: Private URLs should provide more than adequate security for almost all tournaments' purposes, but they aren't foolproof.
 Anyone with access to the URL for a participant can submit feedback or ballots on their behalf, so it's important that participants not share their URLs.
 This also means participants need to be careful when submitting from devices they do not own, because the URL will be logged in that device's browser history.

-These links must be generated within Tabbycat after the preference is enabled.
+These links must be generated within NekoTab after the preference is enabled.
 To do so go to the **Feedback** section and then the **Private URLs** area.
-Once there you will be prompted to generate those URLs for all participants, which — once generated — will be presented in separate tables (one for teams; one for adjudicators).
+Once there you will be prompted to generate those URLs for all participants, which â€” once generated â€” will be presented in separate tables (one for teams; one for adjudicators).

 .. image:: images/randomised-urls.png

 These URLs can then be distributed to each person in a number of ways.
-There are pages within Tabbycat for printing them out (one URL per page labelled by recipient) or emailing them out (providing participants have been assigned email addresses).
+There are pages within NekoTab for printing them out (one URL per page labelled by recipient) or emailing them out (providing participants have been assigned email addresses).
 In the past tournaments have also used data from this table to send out SMSs by bulk, or distributed them to institutional representatives to disburse.

 .. tip::